-Take it online.
-If you’re feeling video chat fatigue, take your networking to the website that was created for it: LinkedIn.
-First, make sure your profile is completed and up-to-date with any courses you’ve taken or skills you’ve picked up during your career break.
+Take your networking to the website that was created for it: LinkedIn.
+First, make sure your profile is complete and up-to-date with any courses you’ve taken or skills you’ve picked up during your career break.
+Networking on LinkedIn is a pressure-free way to get back into a professional mindset and connect with your network.
 Message your existing connections, connect with new ones, and stay active by posting and commenting on your feed and any groups you’re a part of.
-Networking on LinkedIn is a pressure-free way to get back into a professional mindset and connect with your network without setting up one-on-one meetings.
+After a webinar or conference, reach out on LinkedIn to any presenters you found especially inspiring or fellow attendees.